ts-31/hire-hub/docs/auth.md

 - They can log in using **Sign in with Google** (Firebase handles authentication).
 - On successful login, Firebase returns an **ID token**.
 - The token is sent to backend (`/check-user`) for verification.
+- Upon successful verification, a session cookie is set in the response (valid for 14 days).
+- Client stores user profile in localStorage as "hh_user" for displaying user info (e.g., name, role).

 ### 2. Dual-Mode `/check-user` Endpoint
 The `/check-user` route handles **both login and registration** depending on the request body.
+It requires `Authorization: Bearer <id_token>`.

 #### **Login Check Mode**
 - **Request**: `POST /check-user` with **no body** (or empty body).
-- Backend verifies Firebase token and checks DB:
+- Backend verifies Firebase ID token and checks DB:
-  - ✅ If user exists → returns `200 OK` with user details.
+  - ✅ If user exists → returns `200 OK` with user details and sets session cookie.
   - ❌ If user does not exist → returns `404 User is not registered`.

 #### **Registration Mode**